 Additionally, federal permits through the National Oceanic and Atmospheric Administration (NOAA) are required to fish for Royal Reds.

 So when you see Royal Red Shrimp on the menu at Gulf Coast restaurants and markets, know that there’s a lot of hard work involved in bringing these tasty creatures to the shore.
 And once you taste them, you’ll understand why they’re worth it.

-And be sure to stay away from Argentina Pink Shrimp!
+Be sure to stay away from Argentina Pink Shrimp!
 They look very similar in color, but they’re an imported, lower-quality product that doesn’t carry the flavor of a Royal Red.

 Which is all the more reason to seek out our fresh, local product.

 “Royal Reds are such a delicacy,” said Chris Blankenship, director of Alabama Marine Resources and program administrator of the Alabama Seafood Marketing Commission (ASMC).
 “The taste is second to none, which makes them a must-have when you find them on the menu or at a retailer.
-A plate of steamed Royal Reds do not last long when I find them on a menu!”
+A plate of steamed Royal Reds does not last long when I find them on a menu!”